 What are both houses doing about the issue of gun control?

 "Not much," said Ebbin.
 "Del.
 Alfonso Lopez (D-49th) had a bill to prohibit the sale of high capacity magazines.
-I bought a high capacity magazine at a gun show in Chantilly in December just to see how it went, and, with a colleague, bought a gun without a background check.

 "We initially passed the gunshow loophole bill, only to have it reconsidered 10 minutes later and then it came back the next day and it died.
 I thought that this would be the year that it would happen, but it didn't happen. -Puller